SeanE09/NLP_Tweets/README.md

 ![feature_analysis2](https://github.com/SeanE09/NLP_Tweets/assets/116228715/b3b46b0b-b3d5-4e4c-b995-da08da49dbc0)

+## Recommendation
-We found that links and mentions were more promenent in positive sentiment tweets along with the words "free" and "win".
+We found that links and mentions were more prominent in positive sentiment tweets along with the words "free" and "win".
 So we suggest having a booth for customers to demo a product.
 The company will pair these customers up into groups of two or more.
-After the demo the customer can recieve free "company swag" by writing a tweet about the experience and tagging their group partners in the tweet.
-We found a "sense of community" to be aligned with higher probability of a posative experience.
-This would allow people to meet new friends and join in on a comunity building experience with our companies product.
+After the demo the customer can receive free "company swag" by writing a tweet about the experience and tagging their group partners in the tweet.
+We found a "sense of community" to be aligned with a higher probability of a positive experience.
+This would allow people to meet new friends and join in on a community building experience with our companies product.
 For doing so the customers would also be entered into a raffle for a larger prize.